canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 There are many examples of thriving OSS projects such as the Linux kernel, the Apache web server and the Firefox Web Browser.
 These projects involve active communities with hundreds, and in some cases thousands, of software developers.
 However, there is also a relatively high count of OSS projects where active development has ceased.
 Some of these projects are likely those of individual developers who registered a project but made no subsequent efforts or headway in developing a community.
 In any case, the numbers do suggest a cautionary tale: to properly execute a OSS project, you should be prepared to invest the resources to see a project through a first release and any lag in community involvement.

 It also depends on what the goals are when publishing code as OSS.
-For the Government of Canada, it may simply be to host the source code publicly (to make it accessible to others or to work in the open) and the project doesn't need external contributions to keep it going.
+For the GC, it may simply be to host the source code publicly (to make it accessible to others or to work in the open) and the project doesn't need external contributions to keep it going.
 In that case a community is an appreciated collateral benefit if it happens.
 In other cases, you may also want to create a community and for the project to continue to exist without the GC being the main contributor.

 #### Legal Complexities